 The road out to Halawa Valley, where there is a beautiful beach and amazing tour, is stunning.
 The road is narrow, and we had to pull to the side if a car needed to go by, but it is right on the ocean and such an amazing drive.
 The waves are so close they splash into the road at times.
 And there are multiple places to pull off and enjoy the views, snorkel or catch some rays.
 We drove this gorgeous road multiple times and loved every minute of it.

 One of our favorite days was spent with Greg on the Halawa Valley Falls Cultural Hike.
-We’ll be sharing much more about this soon, but one of the most precious moments for me was learning the traditional Hawaiian greeting of sharing the sacred breath of life with each other, then practicing it with the group.
+The most precious moment for me was learning the traditional Hawaiian greeting of sharing the sacred breath of life with each other, then practicing it with the group.
 It is such an intimate and beautiful way to connect with someone, and it is also a great example of how much the Hawaiian culture is based on love and respect.
 Two years ago this would have really upset my need for personal space, but so glad that girl is long gone.

 In addition to teaching us so much about Molokai and the ‘Old Hawaii’ traditions, Greg also took us to the waterfall on his private property.
 Swimming up to the gushing falls after a jungle hike was a moment we’ll never forget.
 It felt like we were living in a movie.
 (Read more about our tour and waterfall dip here.)